seb3773/nasa-wallpapers-for-linux_tde/README.md

 # Nasa Wallpapers For Trinity DE
-This enables nasa wallpapers on debian with Trinity DE.
+This enables nasa 'wallpaper of the day' on debian with Trinity DE.
 (this is based on my other script, bingwallpaper.sh , here: https://github.com/seb3773/bing-wallpapers-for-linux_tde )

 ## Description